Xenovonex/xenovonex.github.io/garbit.md

 * Uses Arduinos to process sensor data, make decisions, and control the motors
 * Design a Finite-State Machine (FSM) schematic for the solution

+A sorting machine frame is built using K'nex and lasercut material.
+The frame contains a drop off point for the blocks to enter the sorting machine and five storage areas.
+Four storages areas for the different colors, and the fifth for large-sized blocks.
+Two conveyour belts are built using fabric, positioned perpendicular to each other.
+Each conveyor belt can be actuated using a DC-motor.
+The velocity is measured with a self-made tachometer using a laser, laser sensor, and a perforated disk.
+The conveyor belts are kept at a constant speed using a PID-controller.
-Blocks of different colors will be placed on a conveyer belt.
-A distance sensor will measure the height of the block.
-If the block is too high it will be thrown away by an actuator.
-Otherwise (so when the block is of the standard height), the block will continue over the belt.
-This is similar to separating metal from the other waste with a magnet in a real garbage sorting center.
-After this the block will roll on another belt.
-Here the color of the block will be decided with a color sensor.
-Based on this measurement the block will later be placed in a different box with an actuator.
-This is comparable to separating different kinds of waste.
+Blocks of different colors (Red, Green, Blue, Yellow) and different sizes (one block or two stacked blocks) will be dropped on a conveyer belt.
+An ultrasonic sensor will measure the height of the block and a color sensor will measure the color.
+Depending on the color, small sized blocks will be sorted in one of four storage areas.
+Ultrasonic sensors will detect if a block is at the right position.
+The servo-motors will push it in the right storage area.
+If a block is large-sized, it will end up in the fifth 'remaining' block storage area at the end of the conveyor belt.
+This process is comparable to separating different kinds of waste.
+A Finite-State Machine (FSM) schematic is designed to capture every state the sorting machine can be in and select the appropriate actions.
+This is programmed on two connected Arduinos that also receive the sensor data and control the motors.

 ## Result

+The video below shows the final result of this project.
+It shows how the blocks get dropped onto the conveyor belt, how the conveyor belts are actuated at a constant speed, and how the different blocks are sorted.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/M2jEXQdBnBI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Skils
+* Teamwork
+* Mechatronics
+* Arduino
+* C programming
+* Finite-State Machine design
+* Sensors and motors